pwnyy/pwnBdaySystem/README.md

 # pwnBdaySystem
-Birthday System in Twitch Chat for Streamer.Bot
+Birthday System in Twitch Chat for Streamer.Bot.
+Currently still a few bugs.
+Will later on be fixed.